 The personal defined benefit plan calculator below will give you an estimate of how much you can contribute.
-Just use the toggle below and you will get a “base” contribution and a “max” contribution.
+Just use the toggle below and you will get a “base” contribution and a “max” contribution calculation.
 Below the calculator we discuss a few caveats and define what the different contribution levels mean.

 Personal Defined Benefit Plan Calculator